 In the case of localized breast cancer treatment, doctors treat the tumor without impacting the rest of the body.
 This treatment includes the following

-Most patients undergo breast cancer surgery for various reasons and as recommended by their oncologists.
+Most patients undergo surgery for various reasons and as recommended by their oncologists.

 This surgery removes cancerous cells of the breast.
 The area removed depends on the size and location of the tumor.
 It is also called lumpectomy, quadrantectomy, partial mastectomy, or segmental mastectomy.

 The entire breast, along with other tissues, is removed.
 Sometimes both the breasts are also removed, which is known as a double mastectomy.